 Conclusion Interview Statements

 Michael Elbaum: Cryo-STEM tomography, or CSTET, provides a bridge between structural biology and cell biology, as well as a context for super-resolution fluorescence microscopy.

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
+We can see the cellular theater in a near native state, without the loss of material to sectioning or lamella preparation.INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.